By purchasing through the links, you support this site at no additional cost to you. Learn more >

-A book on cruisers?
-Explore here illustrated books on the history, types and deployment of cruisers from Russia and the USSR.
+Looking for a book on cruisers?
+Discover here the best illustrated books on the history, types and deployment of cruisers from Russia and the USSR.

 Cruisers of the 1st Rank: Avrora, Diana, Pallada